Across party lines, prison gift bag confrontation disrupts quiet candidate forum

 The clash punctuated the end of an otherwise calm forum meant to bring together candidates from three Illinois races — contests for the Illinois 9th Congressional District seat, the 9th District state Senate seat, and the Illinois 17th Congressional District seat — for informal conversations with voters.

-Hosted at the Tikvah Center for Jewish Recovery and Healing, the North Shore Forum for Education and the Jewish & Assyrian Heritage Club in Northbrook, the forum emphasized “discussion, not debate,” as contenders mingled with the crowd and introduced their platforms at various tables around the room, according to the Chicago Jewish Alliance’s website.
+Hosted at the Tikvah Center for Jewish Recovery and Healing, by the Chicago Jewish Alliance, the North Shore Forum for Education and the Jewish & Assyrian Heritage Club in Northbrook, the forum emphasized “discussion, not debate,” as contenders mingled with the crowd and introduced their platforms at various tables around the room, according to the Chicago Jewish Alliance’s website.

 As one of two candidates running for the state Senate seat, Democrat Rachel Ruttenberg (Medill M.S. ’04) said she’s ready to continue her advocacy work down in Springfield when the state legislature will have to “grapple with a really challenging budgetary situation after the implementation of the big, horrible bill.”